 – Shane Feeney

 Scott’s Wood is a larch wood.
 The larch can grow to a height of 50 metres.
 The bark is a greyish brown.
 The mature cones are produced in September and can remain on the trees for some years.
-Introduced from the Alps and Carpathians, it has grown as a forestry tree and gives a pleasant variation to the large otherwise evergreen planatations.
-Scott’s wood is especially nice because there are decidious trees growing through the larch.
+Introduced from the Alps and Carpathians, it has grown as a forestry tree and gives a pleasant variation to the large otherwise evergreen plantations.
+Scott’s wood is especially nice because there are deciduous trees growing through the larch.
 There are some elms, alder, beech, ash and some sycamore growing there.
 With whitethorn and blackthorn mixed in, it makes a very pleasant place.

 – Liam Rabbitt